Workiva/dart_dev/README.md

 ```

 * The html files to be transformed should have the `packages/test/dart.js` script tag listed last.

+* During this process the test directory will be served which means that the `filesToTest` must be within the test directory and their path will be relative to the test directory.

 #### `test` Config
 All configuration options for the `test` task are found on the `config.test`